 The summer is a different story.
 Next summer will not be a “One More Year” summer.
 Mrs. Accountant and I are planning a twelve week vacation.
 I never attempted something so large.
-It actually scares the hell out of me.
+It actually scares me.
 For real.
 What will I do on the road for twelve weeks?
 I have no idea.

 Modern technology allows me to keep writing this blog while on the road and I can log-in to the office any time I want.
 I can call clients and fix problems and then go back to. . . doing what?
 Mrs. Accountant has asked me for decades for a Hawaiian vacation.
 I was always too busy.
 Besides, what is there to do in Hawaii except sit on the beach all day?
 Boring!
 Mrs. A has pointed out there is a lot of exploring to do on the big island with the volcano and all.
 I am out of excuses.
 It seems I am a year away from a Hawaiian vacation.
 God, I hate long flights.